dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 - `SetItemProvider`, which sets the <xref:Foundation.NSItemProvider> to use when dragging begins.
 - `SetPreviewProvider`, which sets the <xref:UIKit.UIDragPreview> to use when dragging begins.
 - `SetDragItems`, which sets the array of <xref:UIKit.UIDragItem> to use when dragging begins.
-- `SetPrefersFullSizePreview`, which sets the func that requests to keep drag previews full-sized when dragging begins.
+- `SetPrefersFullSizePreview`, which sets the func that requests that drag previews are full-sized when dragging begins.

-The <xref:Microsoft.Maui.Controls.DropCompletedEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.DropCompleted> event defines a `PlatformArgs` property, of type `PlatformDropCompletedEventArgs?`, which represents the platform-specific arguments associated with the event.
+The <xref:Microsoft.Maui.Controls.DropCompletedEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompleted> event defines a `PlatformArgs` property, of type `PlatformDropCompletedEventArgs?`, which represents the platform-specific arguments associated with the event.
 The `PlatformDropCompletedEventArgs` class defines the following properties:

 - Android:
   - `Sender`, of type <xref:Android.Views.View>, represents the native view attached to the event.